T

 +

 It is generally not recommended to drink tap water in Mykonos.
-While it is usually safe for hygiene purposes, its taste can be affected by desalination processes and mineral content.
-Most visitors opt for bottled water, which is readily available and inexpensive throughout the island.
+While the water is usually safe for hygiene purposes, its taste can be affected by desalination processes.
+Most visitors opt for bottled water, which is readily available and inexpensive throughout the island, ensuring a more pleasant drinking experience.

 What's the best area to stay in Mykonos?